 Louisiana Juvenile Criminal Records

 A juvenile criminal record is an official record of information regarding criminal activity committed by children or adolescents who are not yet of legal adult age.
-Juveniles are not considered to be convicted of a crime like an adult but instead, are found to be “adjudicated delinquent”.
+Juveniles are not considered to be convicted of a crime like an adult but instead, are found to be “adjudicated delinquent.”
 These criminal records are often mistakenly thought to be erased or expunged once a person becomes of legal adult age, but in fact, the record remains unless the person petitions to have it expunged.
-If a person was found adjudicated delinquent to a criminal offense, they do not have to respond “yes” if asked whether they have ever been convicted of a crime, unless the question specifically asks if they were ever adjudicated delinquent as well.
+Suppose a person was found adjudicated delinquent to a criminal offense.
+In that case, they do not have to respond “yes” if asked whether they have ever been convicted of a crime, unless the question specifically asks if they were ever adjudicated delinquent as well.

 The accuracy of criminal records data largely depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
 Louisiana criminal records archives usually tend to go back as far as the early 1970s—which is when different institutions began to compile criminal and arrest data into an organized, centralized database, much like we use today.
 Accuracy was more commonly affected by human error in the past.
-However, in the 1990s the quality and accuracy of recordkeeping improved exponentially due to the advent of the computer.
-As a result, the information provided on StateRecords.org will vary from person to person.
+However, since the 1990s, the quality and accuracy of recordkeeping have improved exponentially due to technology.